axtend/axlib/primitives/timestamp/README.md

-Substrate core types and inherents for timestamps.
+Axlib core types and inherents for timestamps.

 License: Apache-2.0